 HDR resources must have demand response energy bids that are part of a block of four (4) consecutive hours or more.
 Demand response energy bids for hours that are not part of at least four (4) consecutive hours will be treated as if no demand response energy bids were submitted for the hours and such hours will contribute to the availability charge for the day.

 Furthermore, the quantity of auction capacity assessed for availability will be considered as zero for any hours in which no demand response energy bids were submitted or deemed to not have been submitted (specific to HDR resources).
 When the IESO has issued a standby notice, all demand response energy bids submitted after 7am of the dispatch day will be used in the availability assessment of auction capacity.
-Details on standby notices and submission of dispatch data in the energy market can be found in Section 5.3 of Market Manual, Part 12: Capacity Auctions.
+Details on standby notices and submission of dispatch data in the energy market can be found in Market Manual 4.2: Submission of Dispatch Data in the Real-Time Energy and Operating Reserve Markets and Market Manual 4.3: Real-time Scheduling of Physical Markets.

 Assessment for Capacity Generation Resources